MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Funnel.md

 ## Known issues and limitations

-* If a Data Share contains too much data for one month the connector will get a TOO_MANY_ROWS error.
+* If a Data Share contains too much data for one month, the connector will get a TOO_MANY_ROWS error.

 For more information, please read our [Power BI knowledge base articles](https://help.funnel.io/en/?q=powerbi).